Skip to main content

 Calculating safety stock

-There are three main factors that influence the calculation of safety stock:
+Three main factors influence the calculation of safety stock:

 • forecast uncertainty